exercism/x86-64-assembly/concepts/integers/about.md

 ### Signed numbers

-If an integer can assume positive or negative values, it's called a `signed` number.
+If an integer can assume positive or negative values, it's called a **signed** number.

-In order to represent [negative numbers][negative], it is not enough to simply sum all set bits in a sequence of bytes.
+In order to represent [negative numbers][negative], x86-64 uses the [two's complement][two-complement] representation.
-A different representation is needed.

-The most common representation for negative numbers is [two's complement][two-complement].

 In two's complement, a negative number is represented by flipping all bits and then adding `1` to the result.
 Flipping a bit means that the values are inverted: a bit with the value of `1` becomes `0` and a bit with the value of `0` becomes `1`.